June 24, 2019

 discount to the 52-week high is - 2.87% reached on 1.8.2010.

-meaning there is some room to continue improvement, but the nearer the
+meaning there is quite a bit of "wiggle" room to continue improvement, but the nearer the

 rapidly, which in an overvalued market is, and should be, expected.